 Implementation of the model

-Unitary state Palestinian Autonomy

-Israel will unilaterally annex the entire territory and reestablish control over territory now controlled by the Palestinians.
+Israel will unilaterally annex the entire territory and reestablish control over territory controlled by the Palestinians.
 Additional constitutional and legal adjustments will be required.

 Palestinian consent is requisite as the model cannot be implemented unilaterally.
 The structural changes must be anchored constitutionally.

-Federal state Confederation

-Palestinian agreement is essential.
-The fundamental structural changes must be anchored in a detailed constitution.
+Palestinian agreement is essential. fundamental The structural changes must be anchored in a detailed constitution.

 A Palestinian state must be created, and an agreement signed between the states that specifies all the arrangements that apply to the confederation.

 Additional legislative steps will be needed.

-Two states

-An annexed would be acceleded between the two sides.
-If the annexed we